Twisted Standard Model in noncommutative geometry I: the field content: Scalar part of the twisted fluctuation

-(where $\phi^r_{1,2}$, $\phi^l_{1,2}$ are the complex components of $H_r$, $H_l$), which act respectively on the right and on the left part of the Dirac spinors.
-However, as we will see in a forthcoming paper \cite{Manuel-Filaci:2020aa}, the two of them have no individual physical meaning on their own.
-In fact, they only appear in the fermionic action through the linear combination $h=\left(H_r+H_l\right)/2$, therefore there is actually only one physical Higgs doublet in the twisted case as well.
+which act respectively on the right and on the left part of the Dirac spinors.
+However, similar to \eqref{eq:Higgsrl} they only appear in the fermionic action through their linear combination $H_r+H_l$ \cite{Manuel-Filaci:2020aa}, therefore there is actually only one physical Higgs doublet in the twisted case as well.